Ramelian/Ramin_Aliiev/README.md

 2. Type npm install selenium-webdriver chromedriver
 3. Type npm test

 If you have any questions or issues with app, please let me know in google class
+Used OOP, Page Object Design Pattern, Report test